Actindo-AG/Documentation/Taxes/Integration/03_ManageTaxZones.md

   - Third country, that is, any territory other than the two specified above

 Next to the configured tax zone, a VAT ID (value-added-tax identification number) can be added.
 The VAT ID number is an identifier used by companies operating in the European Union for value-added-tax purposes.
 VAT ID numbers can be verified at the EU's [VIES](https://ec.europa.eu/taxation_customs/vies/) (VAT Information Exchange System) official website.

+In case of multiple legal entities in different countries the VAT ID field can be used to determine which VAT ID will be printed on the documents depending on the relevant tax zone.

 Tax zones can be created, edited and deleted to configure the automatic taxation feature according to the customer's business needs.